Site menu

 Oils and spreads

-The majority of oils and spreads are made up of fats.
+Most oils and spreads are made up of fats.
 Some fat is essential in our diet.
-But generally we eat too much of this food group and should try to cut down on saturated fats in particular.
+But in general, we eat too much of this food group and should try to cut down on saturated fats in particular.

-You should choose unsaturated oils and use in small amounts.
-Unsaturated fats are healthier fats that are usually from plant sources and come as oils.
-Examples are vegetable oil, rapeseed oil and olive oil.
+You should choose unsaturated oils and use them in small amounts.
+Unsaturated fats, which are healthier than saturated fats, come mainly from plant sources and are found in oils such as vegetable, rapeseed, and olive oil.

 Fats, sugars and salts